-In Squire, before Kel is set up to joust against Lord Wyldon, Cleon jokingly makes this offer to her.
+In the third Protector of the Small, before Kel is set up to joust against Lord Wyldon, Cleon jokingly makes this offer to her.
 She calls his bluff, but realizes that the only reason he does not want to sleep with her is that he wants to marry her in proper Noble fashion—with her as a virgin.
 He's trying to talk his mother around to allowing them a marriage, and wants to prove that he doesn't just think of Kel as a happy fling.

 Happens in Good Omens when Newt and Anathema were caught in the big pre-Apocalypse storm.
 Made funnier because it was prophetized by Anathema's ancestor, Agnes Nutter, and subsequent family members had added encouraging comments and cat-calls on an index card with the prophecy.
 Even better, said prophecy refers to something else entirely.
 Agnes must have deliberately wrote it that way to play matchmaker.

 In A Darkness at Sethanon, squires Jimmy and Locklear hook up with two girls about their age before the sack of Armengar.
 Both of the girls and the street-smart Jimmy are extremely casual about it, while the naive Locklear overreacts and decides he's going to marry the girl he slept with, who inevitably dies.
 This is in contrast to their roles in later books, where Locklear is a suave ladies' man and Jimmy is Happily Married.